Gcolon021/mandrill-api-php/README.md

 ### Description
 I am not the original creator of this code.
-The original repository was fork in order to update compatibility with PHP 8.
+The original repository was forked in order to update compatibility with PHP 8.

 mandrill-api-php
 ================